solkim-83/tp/docs/DeveloperGuide.md

 _{Explain here how the data archiving feature will be implemented}_

 ### Sort events feature
-The sort events feature is facilitated by `Calendar` that stores event entries and their details.
+The sort events feature is facilitated by `Calendar` that stores event entries and their details in Athena.

 Additionally, it executes the sorting operation based on 2 sorting patterns:
 * `sort -e 1` - Sorts the events based on the description of the events in alphabetical order.